Skip to main content

 Side Effects and Safety Concerns

-It goes without saying that anyone who chooses to use acupuncture for anxiety should ensure that their acupuncture practitioner is affiliated with a recognized national acupuncture organization and is a regulated medical professional.
+Anyone who chooses to use acupuncture for anxiety should ensure that their acupuncture practitioner is affiliated with a recognized national acupuncture organization and is a regulated medical professional.

 Conclusion